 All of the hundreds and hundreds of people that signed affidavits, they weren't given the praise of the hearsay whistleblower, the anonymous one.

-You know, the the Wisconsin Supreme Court decision, I don't think anybody in the mob in the media or any Democrat for that matter ever bothered to read the beatdown by the chief justice and what the Wisconsin law says specifically, and court precedence involving the exact same issue.
+You know, the Wisconsin Supreme Court decision, I don't think anybody in the mob and the media or any Democrat for that matter ever bothered to read the beatdown by the Chief Justice and what the Wisconsin law says specifically and court precedents involving the exact same issue.

 And the state legislature just ignoring their own state constitution.